top of page

 Moving Your Indoor Plants Outside

-Moving plants outdoors during the warmer spring and summer months provides many benefits.
-Plants typically grow faster, their foliage can become more colourful, the increased humidity levels keep them hydrated, and a breeze can strengthen stems and roots.
+Bringing plants outdoors during the warmer spring and summer months can work wonders.
+They often grow faster, flaunt more colourful foliage, enjoy increased humidity, and benefit from a breeze that strengthens stems and roots.

 Acclimate /ak-luh-meyt/